arupjyotii/adityahospital/FINAL-RESOLUTION.md

 3. Fixes the CSS by replacing `@apply border-border;` with `border-color: hsl(var(--border));`
 4. Creates the missing Tailwind configuration file
 5. Installs/updates all dependencies
+6. Fixes build environment permission issues
-6. Builds the frontend
+7. Builds the frontend
-7. Verifies the build output
+8. Verifies the build output
-8. Cleans up backup files if successful
+9. Cleans up backup files if successful

 This comprehensive approach ensures that all known issues are resolved and the application can be successfully deployed.